- There are many kinds of law firm attorneys with titles that include the word “counsel.”

 A few things are certain about counsel positions.
 First, counsels do not share in the firm’s profits; they are salaried just like associates.
 How much a counsel gets paid will depend on the individual and the firm, but it will usually be closer to what mid/senior associates make than partners’ compensation.
 Second, being counsel is less prestigious than making partner or being a managing partner.

 This may not matter to some people, but in terms of law firm branding power as a lawyer to clients and the outside world, a partner will be more impressive.
 Third, counsels must maintain a “close, regular, personal relationship” with the firm or else it is unethical to be one as determined by the ABA.
 And counsel work still requires being a hard-working lawyer and often logging many hours, even if you’re not the one finding clients in business origination.
-There’s a lot of work to around for someone of counsel.

 Much of a counsel position’s actual characteristics will be hidden from the public eye.
 Some counsels will work reduced hours in a specialized or technical practice such as tax, benefits, or white-collar investigations, while other counsels will be similar to salaried partners.
 You may remain active in your bar association and continue to network with other paralegals, lawyers, and former partners, but to a lesser extent than most lawyers in small or large law firms.